kaidez/kaidez.github.io/_posts/2010-11-10-create-html5-page.md

 author: Kai Gittens
 layout: post
 permalink: /create-html5-page/
-meta-excerpt: Understanding the HTML5 DTD and Character Set Needed For Your First HTML5 Page.
+excerpt: Understanding the HTML5 DTD and Character Set Needed For Your First HTML5 Page.
-category: tutorials
+categories: tutorials
 cat-name: "Tutorials"
 tags: [tutorial, html5]
+og-image: default-image.jpg
 ---
 This is a very simple tutorial.
 It won’t teach you how to use ,  or any other HTML5-specific tags.
 All it does is describe what building blocks are needed BEFORE you insert those tags.
 And it all comes down to two lines of code.